DhruvAthaide/StockFinancialDashboard/README.md

 # Stock Financial Dashboard

 This is a Project that I created in my free time.
-I made a simple financial dashboard using Python and the Dash library.
+I made a simple financial dashboard using Python and the Brokeh library.
 The dashboard is designed to display the current stock prices and you can also compare two different stocks.

 ## Installation